jskoetsier/phreakbot/README.md

 - `!help [module]`: Show help for a module
 - `!avail`: List all available modules
 - `!owner`: Show the current bot owner (set in the configuration file)
+- `!whoami`: Show your current hostmask (useful for setting up ownership)

 ## Updating PhreakBot